Welcome to QHS Art & Design Department!

 National 3,4 & 5

 National 3,4 & 5 classes are timetabled for 4 periods of Art per week.
-The course is made up of 2 elements : Design Practical with Design Studies and Expressive Practical with Expressive studies.
-This year Design & Expressive are being taught concurrently; Mrs Cifelli has the group for Expressive, Miss Rogers for Design.
+The course is made up of 2 elements : Design Practical with Design Studies and Expressive Practical with Expressive studies. .

 Art & Design Studies (Outcome 1): This is the theory element of the course.
-Pupils develop the Timeline work they have started in S3 by focussing on the work of 2 artists and 2 designers from different eras.
-They continue this work in their Timeline sketchbook.
-National 4 pupils retain their sketchbooks as evidence for Outcome 1 (Critical Studies).
-National 5 pupils will require their sketchbooks for revision as they will sit a written examination at the end of the academic year.
+Pupils develop the Timeline work they have started in S3 by focussing on the work of 2 artists and 2 designers from different eras. .
+National 4 pupils retain their written work folders as evidence for Outcome 1 (Critical Studies).
+National 5 pupils will require their folders for revision as they will sit a written examination at the end of the academic year.

 Expressive Activity (Outcome 2):

 This is a practical unit, the Fine Art (drawing, paiting or sculpture) element of the course.
 Pupils work through 3 stages (Research, Development & Final Outcome), exploring drawing techniques, a varierty of media, composition and a study of the Visual Elements.
 Pupils are also expected to reference the work of artists in their practical units.

 Research: Analytical studies of the pupil's chosen theme.
 This will comprise several drawings, carried out in a variety of media.